awsdocs/macie-user-guide/doc_source/macie-classify-objects-pii.md

-# Personally Identifiable Information \(PII\)<a name="macie-classify-objects-pii"></a>
+# Personally Identifiable Information<a name="macie-classify-objects-pii"></a>

-Object classification by PII is based on recognizing any personally identifiable artifacts based on industry standards such as NIST\-80\-122 and FIPS 199\.
-Macie is able to recognize the following PII artifacts:
+Object classification by personally identifiable information \(PII\) is based on recognizing any personally identifiable artifacts based on industry standards such as NIST\-80\-122 and FIPS 199\.
+Macie can recognize the following PII artifacts:
 + Full names
 + Mailing addresses
 + Email addresses